EnEmerson/my-online-resume/README.md

 ## Skills, Qualifications, and Certifications:

-* A+ Computer Technician Certified

-* Adobe Photoshop CS6 Certified

-* 3DS Max 2015 Certified

-* Object Oriented Programming with Java and C#
+* Object Oriented Programming with Java, C#, and Javascript.

 * Understanding of relational database model using structured query languages (Microsoft SQL 2016).

 * Microsoft Office Applications: Word, Excel, Powerpoint

-* HTML/CSS Website design and development
+* HTML/XML/CSS Website design and development

 * Proficiency in Systems Analysis and Design with the Agile Development process